 In this study, the CCA maps were obtained from national institutions and non-governmental organizations.
 The majority of CCA polygons covered were legally recognized, but many CCAs are in the process of being claimed.
 No uniform data was available about communities' capacities of enforcement and forest conversion prevention.
 This study used net forest loss, which would not account for regenerative agricultural practices such as rotational farming or even forest fires, and as a result differences between protected areas and CCAs could be substantially less.
 When accounted for, such as in Walker et al.'s study on forest conversion across the Amazon basin, it was shown that Indigenous territories experienced a net change in carbon of 0.1 percent while protected areas experienced a net loss of 0.6 percent.
-Plate in the conversion of the conversion of the conversion across the Amazon basin, it was shown that Indigenous territories experienced a net change in carbon of 0.1 percent while protected areas experienced a net loss of 0.6 percent.
+The protected areas experienced a net loss of 0.6 percent.

-While TMP Systems' preliminary research does not use a regression analysis for land characteristics, such as remoteness or population densities, the results nonetheless suggest that CCAs are better at preventing land-use change than national forests.
-These conclusions are further corroborated by research in Brazil, [146, 148-150] Peru, [151] the Amazon basin more generally, [134, 136, 140] and the rest of the world.
-[139] When rights are weak or nonexistent, the forests of IPs, LCs, and ADs are vulnerable to deforestation from external actors.
-[139] Considering the investments communities make into the conservation of their commons, the positive conservation outcomes of IPs, LCs, and ADs-achieved at a minimal external cost and under precarious rights enforcement-suggest high efficiency and effectiveness in community-led management and governance of biodiversity.
-[146, 148-150]
+While TMP Systems' preliminary research does not use a regression analysis for land characteristics, such as remoteness or population densities, the results nonetheless suggest that

+CCAs are better at preventing land-use change than national forests.
+These conclusions are further corroborated by research in Brazil,[146, 148-150] Peru,[151] the Amazon basin more generally,[134, 136, 140] and the rest of the world.[139]
+When rights are weak or nonexistent, the forests of IPs, LCs, and ADs are vulnerable to deforestation from external actors.[139]
+Considering the investments communities make into the conservation of their commons, the positive conservation outcomes of IPs, LCs, and ADs-achieved at a minimal external cost and under precarious rights enforcement-suggest high efficiency and effectiveness in community-led management and governance of biodiversity.[146, 148-150]